opentypefont/opentypefont/README.md

 - 🔭 I’m currently working on new project(private)
 - 🌱 I’m currently learning Dart and Flutter
 - ⚡ Fun fact: Laftel is using Django(Python).
-Don't hate Python if you are weeb.
+Please don't hate Python if you are weeb.